dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The other option is to use VirtualBox in combination with Vagrant.

-Vagrant has a good support on any mainstream operating systems like Windows, Mac and Linux.
+Vagrant has a good support on many mainstream operating systems like Windows, Mac and Linux.

 I'm sure some of you here already are using Vagrant today, but are probably